 Congress' Sonia, Rahul Gandhi seek withdrawal of EIA 2020

+Sonia, Rahul Gandhi seek withdrawal of EIA 2020

 New Delhi, Aug 13: Congress leaders Sonia Gandhi and Rahul Gandhi on Thursday accused the government of dismantling India's environment rules and demanded that the draft EIA 2020 be withdrawn immediately.